-Join Paul Taggart for an in-depth discussion in this video Exploring first impressions of a preserve, part of Photographing Wildlife at a Preserve.
+Join Paul Taggart for an in-depth discussion in this video Exploring first impressions of a preserve, part of Wildlife Photography: Nature Preserve.

 (waves crashing) - I arrived last night here in Point Arena, California where the B Bryan Preserve is.
 I'm here to photograph the wildlife here.
 I've got a lot of experience photographing in Congo, Antarctica, in the Mediterranean.
 I did a whole movie on horses in Iceland so I've got a lot of experience with different kinds of animals ranging from gorillas and sea turtles to blue whales even.
 So I've got that experience but a lot of people that want to start out in wildlife photography don't have the opportunity to go to those places but all across the country there are preserves like this one that have hundreds of acres sometimes with endangered species and they're allowed to go out there and do tours and take photographs.